li-shen-amy/behavior/README.md

 ## Self Stimulation
 A behavior box for self-stimulation test: LED stimulation was triggered whenever the animal nose-poked the designated LED-on port, whereas nose-poking the other port did not trigger any photostimulation.

-Details: Mice were placed in an operant box equipped with two ports for nose poke at symmetrical locations on one of the cage walls.
+**Details**: Mice were placed in an operant box equipped with two ports for nose poke at symmetrical locations on one of the cage walls.
 The ports were connected to a photo-beam detection device allowing for measurements of responses.
 A valid nose poke at the LED-on port lasting for at least 500 ms triggered a 1 sec long 20 Hz (5-ms pulse duration) LED pulse train delivery controlled by an Arduino microcontroller.
 The LED-on port was randomly assigned and balanced within the group of tested animals.
 The test lasted for 40 mins.
 Video and time stamps associated with nose poke and laser events were saved in a computer file for post hoc analysis.

 ## Real-Time Animal Tracking (Cooperative project)
 <p align="center">